hachyderm/community/accounts/bot-accounts.md

 ### 4. Moderators are volunteers

-We will be moderating the bot accounts in a way that does not create undue burnden on our volunteer mod team.
+We will be moderating the bot accounts in a way that does not create undue burden on our volunteer mod team.

 If you would like the longer descriptions of the above, please take a look at our [Corporate Accounts](corporate-accounts.md)